 An equal voice to be heard and valued

-Barnet Mencap was established in 1965 and for over fifty years it has provided advice, information and support for people with learning disabilities and people with autism and their family carers.
+Barnet Mencap was established in 1965 and for over fifty years it has provided advice, information and support for people with a learning disability and autistic people and their family carers.

 Barnet Mencap provides a range of services for children and adults.
-We campaign with people with learning disabilities and people with autism and their families to secure high quality services and support in the borough.
+We campaign with people with a learning disability and autistic people and their families to secure high quality services and support in the borough.

-Barnet Mencap is the leading charity for children and adults with learning disabilities and their families in the London Borough of Barnet.
+Barnet Mencap is the leading charity for children and adults with a learning disability and their families in the London Borough of Barnet.